|Title:||Center for the Analysis of Postsecondary Readiness|

 |Award Period:||5 years (7/1/2014–6/30/2019)||Award Amount:||$9,989,803|

 Purpose: During the past 40 years, the United States has made major advances in expanding access to postsecondary education, but many students arrive at college without the requisite English and math skills to perform college-level work.
-Community colleges and other open-access institutions typically respond by placing such students into developmental (or remedial) education courses.
-Unfortunately, recent studies indicate that students who are placed into developmental courses make slow progress in improving their skills and rarely earn college degrees.
+Community colleges and other open-access institutions have traditionally responded by placing such students into sequential developmental (or remedial) education courses with outdated curricula and instructional practices.
+Unfortunately, research indicates that students placed into such courses make slow progress in improving their skills and rarely earn college degrees.

-The Center for the Analysis of Postsecondary Readiness will conduct research that will document current practices in developmental English and math education across the U.S., identify innovative practices in assessment and instruction, evaluate the efficacy of practices that show promise of improving student outcomes, and assess the scalability of these models.
-In addition to its focused program of research, the Center will engage in leadership and outreach activities that will convene policymakers, practitioners, and researchers interested in improving developmental education and assist efforts by States, colleges, and universities to bring effective models to scale.
+The Center for the Analysis of Postsecondary Readiness conducted research to document current practices in developmental English and math education across the U.S., identify innovative practices in assessment and instruction, evaluate the efficacy of practices that show promise for improving student outcomes, and assess the scalability of these models.
+In addition to its focused program of research, the Center engages in leadership and outreach activities that convene policymakers, practitioners, and researchers interested in improving developmental education and assists efforts by States, colleges, and universities to bring effective models to scale.

-The descriptive study will be built around a nationally representative survey of open access two-year and nonselective four-year colleges.
-The total sample size required for the survey is 1,690 institutions.
-The researchers will collect detailed information on how widely colleges and states have adopted or are adopting specific reforms (e.g., changes in teaching methods) as well as on comprehensive reforms that affect their entire set of developmental education offerings or their connection with high school and college-level programs.
-As part of the descriptive study, qualitative interviews with institutional and state-level representatives will also be conducted.
-The Center plans to interview 40 institutional personnel and 40 state-level leaders.
+The descriptive study was built around a nationally representative survey of open access two-year and nonselective four-year colleges.
+The total sample size required for the survey was 1,690 institutions.
+The researchers collected detailed information on how widely colleges and states have adopted or are adopting specific reforms (e.g., changes in teaching methods) as well as on comprehensive reforms that affect their entire set of developmental education offerings or their connection with high school and college-level programs.
+As part of the descriptive study, qualitative interviews with 40 institutional personnel and 40 state-level leaders were conducted.

-In the instruction evaluation, the researchers will conduct an RCT to test the effectiveness of the New Mathways Project (NMP), an innovative math reform developed by the Charles A. Dana Center at the University of Texas at Austin that is poised to scale across the state of Texas.
-NMP uses a student-centered, activities-based pedagogy to better engage students.
-It also contrasts with the traditional approach by accelerating progression through remediation, providing alternative curricula based on students' academic and career goals, and by tying the developmental content more closely to college-level programs of study.
-Under NMP, developmental math students with appropriate career and academic goals will be assigned to one of two pathways—Statistics or Quantitative Reasoning—depending on their intended major.
-These students take an accelerated one semester developmental math course, followed by college-level statistics or quantitative reasoning.
+In the instruction evaluation, the researchers conducted an RCT to test the effectiveness of the Dana Center Math Pathways project (DCMP), an innovative math reform developed by the Charles A. Dana Center at the University of Texas at Austin.
+DCMP uses a student-centered, activities-based pedagogy to better engage students.
+It contrasts with the traditional approach by accelerating progression through remediation, providing alternative curricula based on students' academic and career goals, and by aligning developmental content more closely to college-level programs of study.
+Under DCMP, developmental math students with appropriate career and academic goals were assigned to one of two pathways—Statistics or Quantitative Reasoning—depending on their intended major.
+Students assigned to DCMP took an accelerated one semester developmental math course, followed by a college-level statistics or quantitative reasoning course.

-The evaluation will involve four-to-six community colleges in Texas to measure the causal effects of the intervention.
-It will also feature an implementation study to assess implementation fidelity and program-control contrast.
-The research sample will include about 2,000 students who are assessed as in need of one or two levels of developmental math.
-Students who agree to participate and meet the study criteria will be randomly assigned into a treatment group that enters the year-long NMP program or into a control group that enters the colleges' traditional developmental and college-level math sequence.
-Students in the program group will be assigned to either the Statistics or the Quantitative Literacy pathway based on their expected major.
+Four Texas community colleges participated in the evaluation, which included an implementation study to assess implementation fidelity and program-control contrast.
+The research sample includes about 1,461 students who were assessed as in need of one or two levels of developmental math.
+Students who met the study criteria and agreed to participate were randomly assigned to a treatment group offered the year-long DCMP program, including a one-semester developmental course followed by a one-semester college-level course, or a control group offered their colleges' traditional developmental and college-level math sequence.
+Students in the treatment group were assigned to either the Statistics or the Quantitative Literacy pathway based on their expected major.

 Leadership and Dissemination Activities: